Savannah Downtown Neighborhood Association

 Roger is also on the boards of the Habersham YMCA, Savannah Downtown Business Association and Chatham County Board of Health.
 He was the Chairman of the Board for Savannah Classical Academy, a public charter school.
 He believes that the role of education is to produce better people and better citizens.

 As the DNA Liaison with the Downtown Business Association, Roger has forged a strong alliance between the two organizations on issues of common concern.

 Kennith Zapp - Economic Impact

-Erika moved from Manhattan to Savannah thirteen years ago with her husband, Joel, so he could pursue his Masters of Interior Design at SCAD.
+Erika moved from Manhattan to Savannah fourteen years ago with her husband, Joel, so he could pursue his Masters of Interior Design at SCAD.
 During that time, and still today, Erika maintains her position at the Advertising Agency DDB Worldwide where she remotely runs an online research company.
 Falling in love with Savannah, Erika and Joel decided to stay and establish together Rethink Design Studio, a local Interior Design Firm, where Erika oversees the operations, client management and new business.
 Erika is a graduate of Dickinson College in Carlisle, P.A. and is an active member in the Savannah Community.
 She is currently a member of Historic Savannah Foundations, Georgia Historical Society, Telfair Museum and a past Board Member of the Savannah Advertising Federation.
-Erika is a mother to a four-year old son named Rye who has inspired her to be part of and give back to our community that will watch him grow.
+Erika is a mother to a five-year old son named Rye who has inspired her to be part of and give back to our community that will watch him grow.

 Gale Steves – At Large Member